Pibigeon-MSFT/windowsserverdocs/WindowsServerDocs/remote/remote-access/web-application-proxy/Publishing-Applications-using-AD-FS-Preauthentication.md

 > [!NOTE]
 > This topic includes sample Windows PowerShell cmdlets that you can use to automate some of the procedures described.
 For more information, see [Using Cmdlets](/previous-versions//bb648607(v=vs.85)).

+> [!IMPORTANT]
+> If you are installing the WebApplicationProxy feature on Windows Server 2019, you must disable HTTP2 protocol support in the WinHttp component for Kerberos Constrained Delegation to properly work.
+This is disabled by default in earlier versions of supported operating systems.
+Adding the following registry key and restarting the server disables it on Windows Server 2019.
+Note that this is a machine-wide registry key.
+>
+> ```
+> Windows Registry Editor Version 5.00
+>
+> [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Internet Settings\WinHttp]
+> "EnableDefaultHTTP2"=dword:00000000
+> ```
+>
+> The key can be set via PowerShell with the following command:
+>
+> ```
+> Set-ItemProperty 'HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion\Internet Settings\WinHttp\' -Name EnableDefaultHTTP2 -Value 0
+> ```

 ## <a name="BKMK_1.1"></a>Publish a Claims-based Application for Web Browser Clients
 To publish an application that uses claims for authentication, you must add a relying party trust for the application to the Federation Service.